w3c/wot-cg/Tutorials/whatiswot/14-Interaction_Affordances/README.md

 ### Introduction

-In this video, we’re going to dive deeper into Thing Descriptions by exploring one of their core concepts - Interaction Affordances.
-As we previously learned, a TD serves as a description of the possible interactions with a device or service.
-This is achieved by Interaction Affordances, which formally define three distinct categories of possible interactions: properties, actions and events.
+In this video, we’re going to dive deeper into Thing Descriptions by exploring one of their core concepts — Interaction Affordances.
+As we previously learned, a TD serves as a description of the possible interactions with a device or service, defined as Interaction Affordances.
+An Interaction Affordance is one of three types: a property, an action, or an event.

-Each affordance is defined not just by its semantic role, but by accompanying metadata, such as the interaction metadata, a data schema describing the input and output structure and forms specifying protocol bindings.
+An affordance is defined not only by its semantic role, but by accompanying metadata, such as interaction metadata, made up of a data schema describing the input and output structure, and forms specifying protocol bindings.

-To understand this better, let's expand on the example from the last video.
+To understand this better, we'll expand on the example from the last video.
 This is a snippet of the interaction affordances of a smart coffee machine.
-How an affordance is actually activated - e.g., via a network request, will be covered in a later video.
+How an affordance is actually activated — e.g., via a network request — will be covered in a later video.

 ``` json